Proving your identity

 - A current overseas passport

-- A Roads and Maritime-issued NSW Photo Firearm, Security Industry or Commercial Agents and Private Agents Operator Licence that is current or not expired more than two years
+- A Transport for NSW issued NSW Photo Firearm, Security Industry or Commercial Agents and Private Agents Operator Licence that is current or not expired more than two years

 - A current NSW Police Force or Australian Defence Force Photo Identity Card